vivekmunde/recell/README.md

 - `cell`: The cell holding the state.
 - `selector`: A selector function which receives the complete state of the cell and needs to return the selected state.
-- `areEqual` _(optional)_ : An equality comparator function which receives previous and current selected state.
-It can used to compare these states to decide of the states have changed.
+- `areEqual`: An equality comparator function which receives previous and next selected state.
+It can used to compare these states to decide if the state has changed.
 It needs to return a boolean value.
-If not passed then it uses the comparator function configured in the configuration provider.
+True: Meaning the selected state has not changed.
+False: Meaning selected value has changed.
+If the equality comparator function not passed then it uses the comparator function configured in the configuration provider.
 If not configured in the configuration provider then it uses the default equality comparator.

 ### Return value